 During the serious recession of the past few years, a number of stories surfaced regarding the additional hardship faced by many “older” workers.
 After being laid off, these older workers were typically unemployed longer and had more difficulty finding new employment, and the trend continues today.
 Numerous studies have found that unemployed workers over 55 spent 48.1 weeks unemployed, compared to an average of 28.5 weeks for those under 55.
+Age discrimination in employment is wrong and should not be tolerated.

 In response to the plight of older workers, an abundance of articles have been published that seek to help the older worker overcome age discrimination and find employment.
 The tone of many articles couches age and experience as obstacles to be overcome by the older worker and many of them implicitly accept the same stereotypes (e.g. older workers are slow and technologically inept) that employer’s hold.